 The EQC plays a leadership role on a number of environmental topics, including greener neighborhoods, renewable and solar energy projects, land use policies, air and water quality, sustainable building codes, urban heat island, recycling initiatives, climate action plan goals, the Phoenix General Plan, and other key city efforts.

-Learn more about EQC's Initiatives, Subcommittees, Members, and Meeting Schedule.
+Learn more about EQC's Initiatives, Subcommittees, Members, and Meeting Minutes and Schedule.

 Message from Jeremy Stapleton, EQC Chair: